 Construction estimating will always take the unexpected into account.
 If the project stops for any reason, cost overruns occur.
 The construction project can drag on for a range of reasons such as freight disruptions, labor shortages (or too many sick days), equipment difficulties or problems particular to the project in terms of land, design, or issues with the project owners.

 Any construction project will require a range of administrative costs that include permits from local councils plus a range of fees and payments.
 Custom home builders will have to include legal fees in their estimates.

 Your construction cost estimates will determine how many tradespeople and workers you will need for each part of the job.
 You will need to calculate either costs per hour or per contract, superannuation contributions, payroll tax and other indirect costs that may incur.
-The job scope will determine the kind of workers needed and whether specific trades or tickets are required.
+The job scope will determine the kind of workers needed, like roofing contractors for instance.
 Custom home builders should also consider supervision costs.

 Your construction firm may have a regular materials supplier.
 If so, unit costs for materials will be the same for each job.
 However, unique material costs rise for some more complex projects.
 Construction industry owners will usually wish to get cost estimates from several suppliers for these requirements.